cuba-platform/admin-tools-addon/README.md

 For importing data, specify a path to a zip-archive in the configuration file.
 If an archive with the same name has already been processed, then it is skipped.

 The component comprises ready-made solutions for importing security roles and access groups.
-The 'Export as ZIP' button allows generating archives containing the required data about security roles or access groups.
-The user can export project entities to a zip-archive using Entity Inspector.
+The 'Export as ZIP' and the 'Export as JSON' buttons allows generating files containing the required data about security roles or access groups.
+The user can export project entities to a zip-archive or json using Entity Inspector.

 There is a class-processor responsible for file processing that can be implemented as a bean or a simple java-class.
 If necessary, the user can specify a custom implementation of the processor